Kalief Browder: Legal action

 After his release, Browder and his brother Akeem sought legal representation.
 A family member found the Brooklyn civil rights attorney Paul V. Prestia.
 In 2011, Prestia had represented a Haitian man who had been arrested in the Bronx and was wrongfully jailed for eight days.

 In November 2013, Browder filed a lawsuit against the New York City Police Department, the Bronx District Attorney, and the Department of Corrections.
 Prestia claimed that there had been a malicious prosecution, and the court had been misled about the prosecution's readiness for trial.
 Prestia also put to the court that the prosecution knew they would have no witness when Bautista returned to Mexico.
 The City of New York denied these allegations.

 Education and employment

 Soon after his release, Browder passed the GED examination and later enrolled at the Bronx Community College (B.C.C.).
 He participated in the City University of New York's "Future Now" program, which offered a college education to previously incarcerated youths.
 Browder completed 11 credits and finished his semester with a grade point average of 3.56.

 Because of depression, Browder did not attend college in the fall semester but re-enrolled in the spring.
 On May 11, 2015, Browder submitted a paper titled "A Closer Look at Solitary Confinement in the United States", for which he received an "A" grade.
 He wrote:

-Solitary confinement should be looked at as a whole around the United States and even though changes toward the solitary confinement system have begun in some states, more needs to be done and addressed around the country.
+Solitary confinement should be looked at as a whole around the United States, and even though changes toward the solitary confinement system have begun in some states, more needs to be done and addressed around the country.
 In a lot of jails and prisons there are a lot of living circumstances and practices that go on within that are not addressed that people need to shed light on like solitary confinement, for example.
-Maybe another form of punishment or segregation should be implemented to deal with inmates who break jail rules as opposed to inmates who cause severe harm to other inmates and correction officers because the mental health risk it poses are too great.
+Maybe another form of punishment or segregation should be implemented to deal with inmates who break jail rules as opposed to inmates who cause severe harm to other inmates and correction officers because the mental health risk it poses is too great.

 Browder worked at the B.C.C. as a tutor in mathematics for the GED.
 He wanted to work to support his mother.
 He worked for a while as a security guard but was dismissed when his history of mental illness came to light.
 He also handed out flyers near Wall Street.
 Browder said, "I see businessmen and businesswomen dressed in suits ...
 I want to be successful, like them".